sul-dlss/cybersource-rest-ruby/README.md

 ## Setting the API credentials for an API request

+`vault kv get puppet/application/cybersource` contains the secrets needed to connect to Cybersource and fetch the reports.

 Configure the `MERCHANT_KEY_ID` and `MERCHANT_SECRET_KEY` variables in the environment The variables for `STAGE`, `APP_PASSWORD` (for folio) and `APP_USERNAME` are configured using the `folio-k8s` folio secret.

 Obtain the `merchantsecretKey` and `merchantKeyId` from the CyberSource Business Center.